Skip to content

 2. Outcome metrics.
 What effect did the output have?
 Customer satisfaction, health markers, relationship quality, skill improvement.
 These are what actually matter.

 3. Process metrics.
 How well did your system work?
 Hours of deep work completed, consistency of practice, quality of Current assessments.
-These predict future results.
+These predict your future results.

 Peter Drucker's famous dictum — "what gets measured gets managed" — is incomplete.
 What matters is measuring the right things and adjusting accordingly.

-The Feedback Loop
+The Compounding Loop

 This creates a compounding effect: